Brian-Walsh-0396/codingportfolio/Personal Projects/Python/5e Quick Builder/ReadMe.md

 Welcome to the Quick Level 1 Character Creator!
 This Python project is designed to assist both new players and seasoned DMs in creating a level 1 character quickly and easily.

 ## Installation
 To use this tool, you must have Python installed on your computer.
-If you don't have Python installed, you can download it from Python's website.
+If you don't have Python installed, you can download it from [Python's Website](https://www.python.org/downloads/)

 Once you have Python installed, you can download the project files from GitHub.
 You can either clone the repository or download the files as a ZIP archive.